Guidelines for Preparation and Registration of the Ph.D. Thesis Defense

 The PhD stipend is to be terminated at the end of the pay period in which the student submits the final copy of the dissertation.
 SMD policy requires that students turn in the final copy of the dissertation within 30 days of the final oral examination.

 In extremely rare circumstances, the student may be unable to turn in the final dissertation within 30 days of the oral examination.
-In such cases, continuation of the stipend beyond the end of the pay period in which the 30th day falls is at the discretion of the advisor and the Senior Associate Dean for Graduate Education.
+In such cases, continuation of the stipend beyond the end of the pay period in which the 30th day falls is at the discretion of the advisor and the Senior Associate Dean for Graduate Education and Postdoctoral Affairs.